One of the most common materials used in the construction of homes is the faithful brick.

-To complete the brick restoration process, you should hose down your walls to remove all evidence of soap, which can give the bricks a dingy finish if not properly cleaned.
+To complete the brick restoration process, you should hose down your walls to remove all evidence of soapy water, which can give the bricks a dingy finish if not properly cleaned.

-Now the repairs are done, what about paint?
+Now the repairs are done, what about weather protection?

 Give us a call for more info on (0800) 970 4928